rishav4101/10daysofcode-stock_prediction/notes.md

 To work with Stock Market prices we first need to get reliable financial data.
 So where do we get our data from? `yfinance` solves our problem by offering a reliable, threaded, and Pythonic way to download historical market data from Yahoo! finance.
 And this library is installed pretty much the same way as we have installed other libraries.
 So go ahead and install it.

-Also to download the stock prices data of a particular company you will need to know their **Ticker Symbol**
+Also to download the stock prices data of a particular company using the `yfiance` library you will need to know their **Ticker Symbol**

 [All stock ticker symbols](https://stockanalysis.com/stocks/)